George Arison

-George Arison (born Irakli Areshidze, Georgian: ირაკლი არეშიძე; in 1977) is a Georgian-born American businessman and investor.
+George Arison (born Irakli Areshidze, ირაკლი არეშიძე; in 1977) is a Georgian-born American businessman and investor.
 He is the founder and co-CEO of Shift.
 Prior to Shift, in 2007, he co-founded Taxi Magic, known today as Curb (RideCharge, Inc.).
-As a political scholar and activist, he is considered for strong pro-democracy views for Georgia in its post-Soviet transition.Arison is currently the CEO of Grindr.
+As a political scholar and activist, he is considered for strong pro-democracy views for Georgia in its post-Soviet transition.
+Arison is currently the CEO of Grindr.

 Early life and education

-Arison was born Irakli Areshidze in Tbilisi in Georgia in 1977.
+Arison was born on Irakli Areshidze in Tbilisi in Georgia in 1977.
 He moved to the United States at the age of 14.
-He claims to be the "first student from the Soviet Union allowed to attend a private U.S. high school without a government sponsorship".
+Arison claims to be the "first student from the Soviet Union allowed to attend a private U.S. high school without a government sponsorship".
 In 2000, he graduated from Middlebury College in Vermont, with a bachelor's degree in political science, having studied under political scientist Murray Dry.

 Career

 Early career

 After graduating from Middlebury, between 2000 and 2004, Arison moved to Washington D.C. to pursue a career in politics, founding a think tank focused on building democracy in his home country of Georgia.
 He went to Tbilisi to help manage an election campaign there.

 He also worked briefly for Boston Consulting Group (BCG) alongside his fellow Middlebury alum Toby Russell.
 In 2007, he co-founded Taxi Magic, today known as Curb (RideCharge, Inc.), which uses mobile technology to organize transportation, on demand.
-In the same year, Arison authored the book ‘’Democracy and Autocracy in Eurasia, published in 2007.
+In the same year, Arison authored the book ‘’Democracy and Autocracy in Eurasia," published in 2007.